 The Escapod Topo Series is custom built to fit your needs.
-That means you’re not getting the same pre-built trailer design as everyone else.
-You can customize the colors, features and accessories to match what you desire in an adventure camper.
+That means you can customize the colors, features and accessories to match what you desire in an adventure camper.

-That’s not to say this teardrop doesn’t come fully stocked.
+That’s not to say this travel trailer doesn’t come fully stocked.
 The base price includes a 7ft sunseeker awning, Yeti 65 cooler, Fan-Tastic Fan, a deep cycle battery, and crossbars to store your extra equipment.

-There’s also a ton of addon accessories like a portable refrigerator, inverter, roof top tent, and propane heater among many others.
+There are also a ton of accessories like a portable refrigerator, inverter, rooftop tent, and propane heater, among many others.